Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 In this example SSDT-UIAC.dsl I have chosen to exclude the internal USB2.0 headers (I don't use them), and port(s) HS05/SS05 (one of the internal-to-front-panel USB 3.1Gen1 ports and its USB2.0 counterpart), leaving a total of 15 ports.
 The excluded ports are commented-out (i.e. between /\* and \*/).

-As descibed in *RehabMan's*  guide, SSDT-UIAC.dsl needs to be compiled using MaciASL and the resulting file (SSDT-UIAC.aml) is placed in */Volumes/EFI/EFI/CLOVER/ACPI/patched*.
+As descibed in *RehabMan's*  guide, SSDT-UIAC.dsl needs to be compiled with MaciASL and the resulting file (SSDT-UIAC.aml) is placed in */Volumes/EFI/EFI/CLOVER/ACPI/patched*. *USBInjectAll.kext* and *XHCI-unsupported.kext* are still needed.

 ## WiFi and Bluetooth
 I replaced the Intel WiFi/BT card with a Broadcom BCM94352Z based DW1560 from [Ebay](https://www.ebay.co.uk/itm/172212358962).